kamilburda/gimp-export-layers/README.md

 Export Layers
 =============

-Export Layers is a GIMP plug-in that exports layers as separate images in almost any file format supported by GIMP and possibly third-party plug-ins.
+Export Layers is a GIMP plug-in that exports layers as separate images in almost any file format supported by GIMP and third-party plug-ins.

 Feature Summary